Selling your House to Pay off Debts

 Also, will the buyer pay any of your legal fees?

-As with when you sell with an estate agent, establish regular communication with the cash sale company.
+As with when you sell with a traditional estate agent, establish regular communication with the cash sale company.

 Will my sale be delayed?